Róisín Liddy-Murphy is Counsel in the Litigation and Restructuring department in the Cayman Islands Office of Conyers.

-An experienced advocate, Róisín was called to the Irish bar in 2006.
-She has advised and represented clients on a broad range of commercial and insolvency litigation proceedings and has extensive experience in appearing in Court on contentious and non-contentious matters.
-Her expertise includes advising and acting as counsel in personal and corporate insolvencies, restructurings, debt collection and commercial contract disputes.
+An experienced advocate, Róisín was called to the Bar of Ireland in 2006 and to the Bar of England and Wales in 2013.
+She currently practices as an offshore barrister in the Cayman Islands and the British Virgin Islands and advises and represents clients on complex multi-jurisdictional commercial and insolvency litigation proceedings.
+She has extensive experience in appearing in Court as counsel on contentious and non-contentious matters.
+Her expertise includes advising and acting in insolvencies, restructuring proceedings, fraud and asset recovery claims, time sensitive regulatory investigations, and various complex cross-border commercial disputes.

-- Lecturer, University of Liverpool, Truman Bodden Law School Cayman Islands 2013-2018
+– University Law Lecturer, University of Liverpool, Cayman Islands 2013-2018

-- Continuing Professional Development Law Lecturer 2008- 2013
+– Legal Training Services, Professional Development Law Lecturer Dublin, Ireland 2008- 2013

 – Stagiaire, European Court of Justice, Luxembourg 2006

 – Trinity College Dublin, M. Litt Degree (Cross-Border Insolvency), 2017

 – Honourable Society of King’s Inns, Barrister-at-Law Degree, 2006